 The Recycling Center and Transfer Station (RCTS) was opened in 1994 to sort and separate the different grades of recyclables.
 These products are baled and delivered to a variety of local and international markets.
 It was expanded in the late 90s to include a floor sort for commercial waste and self-haul materials.

 In 2008 a Construction and Demolition sort line was designed and installed at RCTS which diverts in excess of 90% of all C&D material.
 Since then, the facility diversion has increased to over 40% of all incoming materials, assisting the Contra Costa County and Solano County jurisdictions in meeting and exceeding their AB 939 goals, AB 341 goals and AB 1826 goals.

-Our company continues to grow and change to prepare our communities for the future, particularly around the upcoming regulations of SB1383.
-Consistent with our business values we are investing in programs and technology that maximize diversion, but maintain customer convenience and service.
+Our company continues to grow and change to prepare our communities for the future, and ever-changing regulations, including the newest mandates of SB1383.
+Consistent with our values we are investing in programs and technology that maximize diversion but maintain customer convenience and service.
 Mt.
 Diablo Recycling is being transformed into the Mt.
 Diablo Resource Recovery Park (MDRRP), a facility that recovers as much material as possible, keeping it away from the landfill.

 Recycling and Us

 Today, RCTS is the largest recycling facility in Contra Costa County and markets thousands of tons per month of reusable products.